eFinder

 “Michelangelo worked primarily between Florence and Rome, executing commissions from popes.”

-INSUFFICIENT EVIDENCE — No evidence in archive to verify Michelangelo's work locations and commissions.
+No evidence found in Wikipedia, web search, or cross-references to confirm Michelangelo's primary work locations or commissions.

 “Michelangelo died in 1564.”

-INSUFFICIENT EVIDENCE — No evidence in archive to confirm Michelangelo's death year.
+No evidence found in Wikipedia, web search, or cross-references to confirm Michelangelo's death year.

 “Michelangelo destroyed many of his drawings, sketches, and papers to control public perception of his creative process.”